 For a vendor who has owned and run a practice for decades they have nurtured and cared for the patients and staff for all of that time.
 Their practice is their baby.
 If the practice isn’t worth what they think it is they don’t want someone to tell them that it is because their baby is ugly.

 They want someone to tell them that they have a beautiful baby and that they should be proud of what they have built.

 2. A Caretaker

 They want someone who is going to take good care of their baby when they are no longer here.
-They want someone who will keep the practice to high clinical standards and takes their role and the trust of their patients seriously.
+They want someone who will keep the practice to high clinical standards and takes their role and the trust of their clients seriously.
 They want someone who appreciates the staff who have often become like a second family to them.
-They want to feel that they are leaving their patients in safe clinical hands.
+They want to feel that they are leaving their clients in safe clinical hands.

 A vendor wants to see that the purchaser appreciates the decades they have had on the job and isn’t going to treat them like a new grad or a fossil.

 Yes… change is expected post sale and a vendor needs to realise that a buyer will have a different (sometimes better) ways of doing things…but in turn… if the purchaser acknowledges that a vendor has some wisdom to impart and asks for (private) feedback and input, it would help the relationship.

 In almost every practice acquisition, there are things that can be criticized and things that can be complimented.
 If you are wanting the vendor to compromise on their price in a negotiation you have two choices:

 You can have a conversation where you tell the vendor all the reasons why they and their practice is unworthy of more money.
 OR